jathayde/type_is_design/README.md

 ## Web Font Services

-Google Fonts
+### Google Fonts
+Lots of options, but some of the fonts are limited in style, or are copies of more well known paid fonts.
+You can typically find something here that works well for any app or site.
+Manually include styles and weights through the CSS link call.
+Includes downloadable versions as well for local work & design. https://fonts.google.com/

-Adobe Web Fonts (part of Creative Cloud)
+### Adobe Web Fonts (part of Creative Cloud)
+Requires a subscription to Adobe CC, but has many OpenType font options with lots of glyphs and features.
+Will sync to your local machine via the CC Utility. https://fonts.adobe.com/

-Typography.com (Hoefler & Co)
+### Typography.com (Hoefler & Co)
+My personal favorite Type Foundry, but requires purchasing individual fonts to use on their custom service.
+No monthly fees (just your initial font purchase) https://www.typography.com/

-MyFonts
+### MyFonts
+Great selection but will require you to self host.
+No monthly fees. https://www.myfonts.com/licensing/webfont/

-Linotype
+### Linotype
+Famous font foundry with many styles and classics.
+Pay once or pay as you go options. https://www.linotype.com/7026/web-fonts-directly-from-linotypecom.html

 ## Further Reading
 There's only so much one can fit in under an hour.
 There's a wealth of information below and many of these texts are considered foudnational texts for students in Graphic Design programs.